osu-cascades/habit-loop-server/readme.md

 Otherwise running dynamodb will require Java.

+#### A Quick Note About GitHub Actions and Secrets

+This service uses Github Actions, a CI/CD pipeline that will automatically build and test your commits if a pull request has been created.
+The Repo owner will be able to provide secrets for Redis, along with `demo account email` and `demo account password` upon request.
+These are stored in GitHub as secrets for GitHub Actions to use when building and testing, however, it is your responsibility to maintain a `.env` file for testing locally.
+We use the `serverless dotenv plugin` to access these keys through `process.env`

 #### Redis

-This service also uses redis which will need to be setup as well.
+This service also uses Redis, and the `host` and `password` keys can be provided upon request.

-Redis Labs is a good free way to get a redis instance up and running.
+**If you wish to set up Redis using keys of your own**: Redis Labs is a good, free way to get a Redis instance up and running.
 Just sign up [here](https://redislabs.com/) and they'll walk you through the process pretty easily.
 What you'll need is the host and password.
 Those can be set in the environment whenever it should be deployed or started locally.

 #### AWS Credentials